IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/overview.md

 `toggle-icon` | A toggle-icon wrapper that renders content inside the suffix wrapper.
 `helper-text` | A helper-text wrapper that renders content below the target input.
 `filter-input` | The encapsulated igc-input that holds the filter value.
-`list-wrapper` | A wrapper that holds the filter-input and the `igc-combo-list` component.
+`list-wrapper` | A wrapper that holds the filter-input and the `ComboList` component.

 **Combo Item Component**